keldefrawy/keldefrawy.github.io/_rd_articles/ai-native-public-good.md

 - **Licensing and venture returns** recycle some captured value without becoming the laboratory’s sole survival condition.

 These streams must be reported separately.
 Otherwise project revenue can masquerade as capability investment and license revenue can quietly redefine the research agenda.

+## Capability accounts beside financial accounts

+The laboratory needs two ledgers.
+The financial ledger records legal stewardship of money.
+The capability ledger records whether the institution is renewing the state on which future work depends.

+<p class="rd-equation"><strong>Capability margin = verified renewal of reusable capability − observed capability depreciation.</strong></p>

+The expression is an accounting identity to organize evidence, not a promise that unlike capabilities can be collapsed into dollars or one score.
+Each major capability keeps a record across seven accounts:

+1. **Teams:** continuity of critical role combinations, voluntary exits, internal mobility, and independently capable successors.
+2. **Adjacency:** time to route cross-layer failures, recurring collaboration, independent challenge paths, and external weak ties.
+3. **Assets:** practical access, calibration, utilization, portability, maintainers, and replacement lead time for compute, data, instruments, and facilities.
+4. **Memory:** reuse of code, provenance, negative results, design rationales, and prior decisions—not archive volume.
+5. **Epistemic correction:** computational reproducibility, independent replication where applicable, formal alignment, red-team findings, correction latency, and downstream repair.
+6. **Transition options:** named adopters, complementary assets, procurement or manufacturing path, standards position, maintenance owner, and credible alternative users.
+7. **Reconstitution cost:** estimated time, scarce roles, dependencies, and expenditure required to rebuild after a break, with post-event estimates compared against actual recovery.

+Reported papers, patents, prototypes, deployments, and revenue remain essential flow measures.
+The capability accounts ask whether those flows left the institution better able to attempt the next uncertain problem.
+A paper can renew memory; a prototype can renew a testbed; a failed experiment can renew judgment.
+Their capability value depends on reuse and transfer, not their label.

+The accounts should remain plural.
+A single “capability score” would invite the proxy optimization this series criticizes.
+Each five-year review publishes the tradeoffs and uncertainty: which capability grew, which was consumed, which was deliberately allowed to end, and why.

+## Constitutional floors as testable pilot hypotheses

+A charter without numbers invites waiver; universal numbers invite gaming.
+The pilot should therefore predeclare provisional ranges, compare them across sites, and revise them only through a recorded hypothesis test.
+A credible starting design would include:

+- **15–25 percent of technical program resources** protected for reusable tools, shared facilities, archives, apprenticeship, and researcher-initiated sponsor-relevant uncertainty rather than current deliverables;
+- **5–10 percent of program resources** reserved for independent reproduction, replication where meaningful, formalization, red teams, artifact repair, and negative-result preservation, separate from routine quality assurance;
+- **at least two materially independent technical paths** through the first decisive test for high-consequence, high-uncertainty programs, unless the decision log explains why diversity would be performative;
+- **a named transition owner and complement map before scale-up**, while allowing early exploration to proceed without a fictional customer;
+- **no private member majority and no single essential compute, data, or tool vendor without a tested exit path**; and
+- **published technical-time and administrative-load distributions**, with mandatory redesign if burden rises for two consecutive years without a corresponding change in risk, legal obligation, or outcome quality. <span class="rd-evidence-token" data-evidence="A">A</span>

+These are not empirically optimized rates.
+They are deliberately falsifiable starting hypotheses.
+Too much protected base can shelter weak work; too much verification can starve exploration; forced duplication can waste scarce talent.
+The pilot compares alternative bands and reports the marginal capability gained or lost, rather than laundering the initial percentages into permanent doctrine.

+The same logic applies to AI common-mode risk.
+A multi-agent review does not count as independent when agents share a base model, retrieval corpus, benchmark, or grader.
+High-consequence claims require a dependency map across models, evidence, methods, and incentives.
+[The National Academies distinction between computational reproduction and new-data replication](#source-nasem-reproducibility-2019) supplies a minimum vocabulary; the laboratory must extend it to model lineage and synthetic-data dependence.

 ## The IP and public-value compact